The National Centre for Contemporary Islamic Studies was established to deliver world-class, multi-disciplinary programs.

 Why 'Halal Tax' Conspiracy Theories are So Hard to Stomach

-The National Centre for Contemporary Islamic Studies aims to advance the knowledge and understanding of the rich traditions and modern complexities of Islam, and to profile Australia's strengths in the field of Islamic studies.
+The National Centre for Contemporary Islamic Studies (NCCIS) aims to advance the knowledge and understanding of the rich traditions and modern complexities of Islam, and to profile Australia's strengths in the field of Islamic studies.
 The Centre will also assist in developing a national and regional response to needs in research, teaching and community engagement.

 The National Centre for Contemporary Islamic Studies has provided access to academic expertise at The University of Melbourne, Griffith University and the University of Western Sydney since it’s initiation in 2007.